 Should We Sell Our Home and Become Renters?

-There are three main benefits, and they are biggies:
+There are three main benefits as I see it, and they are biggies:

 1. Free Up Capital

-This won’t work if you are upside-down on your home.
-But if your home has equity in it, it’s a great way to tap into that equity.
+If your home has equity in it, it’s a great way to tap into that equity.
 Barbara sold her home recently because she was getting ready to retire.
-She didn’t want to worry about even greater declines in home values.
 Her home was worth $500,000 and she owed $300,000.
 By selling the home, she freed up $200,000 in capital she had been sitting on.
 That allowed her to invest the money for greater income.
-She invested that $200,000 in mutual funds and travels on the earnings from that money.
+She invested that $200,000 in mutual funds and travels too on the earnings from that money.

 2. Save Time and Spacesell our home